Close Menu

 Why These Essentials Matter

-Ireland’s weather changes faster than you can say “Slainte.”
-Local people joke about experiencing four seasons in a single day, and they’re not kidding.
-Morning sunshine can turn into afternoon rain, followed by evening wind, then clear skies again by dinner time.
+Ireland’s weather changes faster than you can say “Sláinte.”
+Locals joke about experiencing four seasons in a day, and they mean it.
+Morning sun can turn into afternoon rain, then wind, then clear skies by evening.

 Clothing Guide For Ireland